MDFEM: Multivariate decomposition finite element method for elliptic PDEs with lognormal diffusion coefficients using higher-order QMC and FEM: Appendix

 We provide the derivation of the reproducing kernel of a univariate anchored Sobolev space w.r.t.\ a positive weight function $\rho$ for anchored functions.
 In particular this shows how to obtain the kernel given in~\eqref{eq:kernel-a-R} for the anchored Gaussian Sobolev space for anchored functions.
 For $\alpha \in \N$ the space consists of functions that have absolutely continuous derivatives up to order $\alpha-1$ for any bounded interval and have square integrable derivative of order $\alpha$ w.r.t.\ the weight function $\rho$ and are anchored at~$0$.
 The domain is the support of~$\rho$.
 These spaces are meant to be used for functions $F_\setu$ obtained by the anchored decomposition~\eqref{eq:anchored-decomposition-F}.

-In accordance with \cite[Example~4.4]{KSWW10b} and \cite{GMR14}, the only constant function in our univariate space is the zero function, and we can use the product of such a univariate kernel to create a multivariate kernel which represents functions obtained by an anchored decomposition.
-A reproducing kernel has the property that keeping one argument fixed at any point in the domain and considering it as a function of the other argument then is a function of the space.
+In accordance with \cite[Example~4.4]{KSWW10b} and \cite{GMR14}, the only constant function in our univariate anchored space is the zero function, and we can use the tensor product of this univariate kernel to create a multivariate kernel which represents multivariate anchored functions.
+A reproducing kernel $K$ for a reproducing kernel Hilbert space $\HH(K)$ has the property that $K(x,y)$ as a function of $y$ is a function in $\HH(K)$ for any $x$ in the domain.
 To satisfy this property, the kernel for the anchored Sobolev space on the unit cube for anchored functions in \cite[Example~4.2]{KSWW10b} and \cite[Section~5.2]{DG14}, should be amended to have the sum over the derivatives from $1$ to $\alpha-1$ where the ``$0$~otherwise'' appears.
 Then it agrees with the kernel given here.

-Our proof uses similar arguments as in~\cite[Section~1.1]{Wah90} where the kernel of the \emph{anchored Sobolev space} over the unit cube is derived, but we modify the techniques for the case when the inner product contains a positive weight function $\rho$ in the $L^2$ inner product of the $\alpha$th derivatives, and the functions are anchored.
-The proof below does not require $\rho$ to be the Gaussian density, we only use $\rho(t) = \rho(-t)$, and this is only to obtain an easy final expression.
-The resulting kernel is therefore also valid for different positive functions $\rho$ with this property, and we assume the integral to be truncated to the support of~$\rho$.
-E.g., the kernel is still valid in case $\rho$ is the uniform density on the unit cube.
-If we want to drop the requirement that $F(0) = 0$ then we add the constant one to the kernel and include the term for $\tau = 0$ in the inner product.
-Such a kernel for $\rho \equiv 1$ over $\R$ is given in~\cite[Section~11.5.1]{NW08}.
-The statements are also easily generalizable for an arbitrary anchor point, similar as the kernels in \cite[Example~4.2]{KSWW10b} and~\cite[Section~5.2]{DG14}.
+Our proof uses similar arguments as in~\cite[Section~1.2]{Wah90} where the kernel of the \emph{anchored Sobolev space} over the unit cube is derived, but we modify the techniques for the case when the inner product contains a positive weight function $\rho$ in the $L^2$ inner product of the $\alpha$th derivatives, and when the functions are anchored.

 \begin{proposition} The reproducing kernel of the anchored Sobolev space for anchored functions $H_{\alpha,0,\rho}(\R)$, with $\rho(t) = \rho(-t)$, e.g., the anchored Gaussian Sobolev space, with inner product